ros-drivers/phidgets_drivers/README.md

-Phidgets drivers Catkin metapackage for ROS Groovy
+Phidgets drivers for ROS Groovy
 =============================================

 Overview
 ---------------------------------------------

 Drivers for the Phidgets devices.
-The metapackage includes:
+This Catkin metapackage includes:

- * `phidgets_c_api`: a package which downloads the Phidgets C API from phidgets.com, configures, builds and installs it within the current catkin workspace.

- * `phidgets_api`: a package which implements a C++ wrapper of the C API, providing a base Phidget class and various inherited classes for the different phidget devices.
+ * `phidgets_api`: a package which downloads and builds the Phidgets C API from phidgets.com (as an external project).
+It also implements a C++ wrapper for the C API, providing a base Phidget class and various inherited classes for different phidget devices.

- * Two packages exposing the functionality of specific phidgets using the ROS API : `phidgets_imu` and `phidgets_ir`.
+ * Two packages exposing the functionality of specific phidgets devices using the ROS API: `phidgets_imu` and `phidgets_ir`.

 Installing